 Learn how to make this Korean street food at home and the variations you can make!
-This recipe will take roughly 30 minutes to complete and serves 3-5 people.
+And, this recipe will only take you roughly 30 minutes to complete and serves 3-5 people.

 Korean corn dogs are made from either sausage, mozzarella cheese, or a combination of the two.
-This is skewered and coated in a sweet flour batter before rolled in a layer of toppings.
+You will skewer and coat this in a sweet flour batter before rolling in a layer of toppings.

-Common topping choices include panko breadcrumbs, french fries, cornflake and even ramen noodles!
-Once fried, the corn dog is rolled in sugar and covered with condiments like ketchup and mayonnaise!
+Common topping choices include panko breadcrumbs, french fries, cornflakes, and even ramen noodles!
+Once you fry it, you roll the corn dog in sugar and cover it with condiments like ketchup and mayonnaise!

 Korean corn dog vs American corn dog

-There are 4 points which make this street food stand out from its traditional American counterpart.
+There are 4 points that make this street food stand out from a traditional American corn dog.

-- It is coated with panko breadcrumbs so it is crunchier.
-In addition, french fries, cornflake or ramen can be used.
+- You can coat it with panko breadcrumbs so it is crunchier.
+In addition, french fries, cornflakes, or ramen can be used.

-- After frying to golden brown, it is coated with a layer of sugar.
+- After frying to a golden brown, it is coated with a layer of sugar.